 club within 4 weeks after the annual general meeting.

 Any matter not provided for in this constitution, or any question over the interpretation of it

 shall be dealt with by the board whose decision shall be final.

 Each member upon joining shall agree and make known that they agree by adding their

-name to a declaration of agreement to the Statutes of the group.
+name to a declaration of agreement to the Statutes of the club.